heptarch/heptarch.github.io/drafts/demon.md

 Once-Ellen has no body.
 It is a programmable supply of connections to the rest of universe, an attentional locus that can choose to spread, concentrate or divide at will.
-It imagines raising an arm; dirt, water and air congeal muddily into a limb.
+It imagines an arm; dirt, water and air congeal muddily into a limb.
-It imagines a fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cooler.
+It imagines fire; oxygen sublimes and ignites, while the surface of the chamber grows uniformly cooler.

 The locus splits and asks itself: